Attention is Explainable Because it is a Kernel

 in this basis with explicit coefficients.
 “Which token does this output depend on, and by how much?” becomes a literal question about coefficients in a fixed basis, not an interpretive one.

 Even where the strict RKHS structure breaks (because the attention kernel is non-symmetric), the kernel-smoother view retains a geometry on tokens: a learned distance, an explicit similarity score.
 It is this geometry that makes attention legible.
-The MLP, as we now argue, has no geometry at all.
+And since the other layer in the block sits in the same residual stream and was trained by the same descent, it is natural to expect the same reading to carry straight over.

 MLP(x)=W2σ(W1x+b1)+b2,\mathrm{MLP}(x) = W_2\, \sigma(W_1 x + b_1) + b_2,